artzzon/frontend-project-lvl1/README.md

         $ git clone https://github.com/artzzon/frontend-project-lvl1.git

         $cd frontend-project-lvl1

-## Run

-If you want games to run from any directory, take a few simple steps:

         $ npm install

         $ make install

+## Run

+If you want games to run from any directory run the following command

         $ npm link

 Also you can use the following `make` commands in the package folder